 4. Consider your dental SEO

 You probably think I’m contradicting myself, and in a way I am, but SEO does matter to your dental website marketing.
 So, do not rid yourself of it completely.
 You should understand that Google is alive and well and it needs something to read.
 You must be cautious of your keywords, headings, meta descriptions, and the amount of copy you use.
 The more careful you are of the ins and outs of SEO, the higher you rank in the search engines and the more visitors you get to your website.
 It all comes around full circle.

-The content on your website is just as important as the design.
+The content on your website is just as important as your dental website design.
 Consider the impact it has on your patients.
 It deserves more of your attention to detail.

 Take evaluating your website one step further with our free website conversion scorecard.